top of page

 sadhana

-we live in a highly mechanistic age, when we are used to explanations for everything
+we live in a highly mechanistic age, where we are used to explanations for everything

 one gets the impression sometimes that the whole point in human life is to understand how everything works